Skip to main content

 Which changes to deliver

-Any deliverable target that differs from a previous delivery step will be released, as described in the Continuous Delivery Guide.
+Any deliverable target that differs from a previous delivery step is released, as described in the Continuous Delivery Guide.

 To make it easy to diagnose issues, Workflows uploads the list of targets as a "delivery manifest" found in delivery.mf in the artifacts uploaded by the CI pipeline.